dkvz/majorsetbe/README.md

 - [ ] Re-check all the wp-blocks that are available, many of them could use more styling
 - [x] For the Gutenberg colors, we need to create the classes like `has-accent-2-color` for all of the _ms_colors.scss
 - [x] Test changing background colors for blocks in Gutenberg using theme colors; Also try setting a custom color both for foreground and background
-- [ ] Test all the alignement options in the Gutenberg editor - I'm not sure they work for text at all times
 - [x] Minify the CSS in the prod build (is it already (don't think so)?) -> Added the minify to the "bundle" npm script
 - [ ] Use Webpack instead of node-sass alone so that we can also minify the JS, use imports etc.